waynodiablo/Oystercard/bookmark_manager/03_setting_up_a_database.md

 ## To complete this challenge, you will need to

 - [ ] Using `brew`, install the `postgresql` package and follow the instructions carefully
 - [ ] Check your installation by running `psql` in the terminal.
-Refer to the [official postgres tutorial](http://www.postgresql.org/docs/9.5/static/tutorial-createdb.html) to understand any errors that you see.
+Use the resources to understand any errors that you see.
-- [ ] Create a database in Postgres with your username:
+- [ ] Create a database in Postgres with the same name as your username:
-  - [ ] From within terminal, type `echo $USER` to see your username.
   - [ ] Connect to the default postgres database with `psql postgres`.
-  - [ ] Using the `CREATE DATABASE databasename` command, create a database with your username.
+  - [ ] Using the `CREATE DATABASE yourusername` command, create a database with your username.

 ## Resources